akgohain/vesicleEM/ves_vis/README.md

 ## An Example Visualization On Sample Data

-This complete pipeline demonstrates how to process raw vesicle mapping files into a final interactive 3D visualization.
+This complete pipeline demonstrates how to process raw vesicle mapping files into a final interactive 3D visualization using plotly.
 Follow these exact steps to reproduce the visualization:

+For a large-scale visualization of the case study Hydra Vulgaris dataset, see: [https://akgohain.github.io/hydra_types/](https://akgohain.github.io/hydra_types/), where vesicles in all 20 neurons are colored by type.

 ### Prerequisites
 ```bash